Green Building – Certified sustainable construction

 Sustainable buildings are more valuable, with lower operating and maintenance costs.
 With their high quality evident to owners, tenants and users, they are easier to sell or lease.
 Certified buildings can be compared at both a national and at an international level.
 Demand for certified buildings is constantly increasing.

 Various certification systems for sustainable construction have been established in the international sphere.
-The all assess buildings using a specific catalogue of criteria, but use different weightings and are based on typical national standards and regulations.
+They rate buildings using a specific catalogue of criteria, but use different weightings and are based on typical national standards and regulations.

 The most well-known Green Building Rating Systems are